district-labs/web3-sets/apps/docs/pages/schemas/evm/entities.md

 These fields are used to identify, locate and initialize a [state artifact](/architecture/state-artifacts) interpreter.

-Below is an an example of PoolTogether V4 PrizePool on the Optimism rollup.
+Below is an example of PoolTogether V4 PrizePool on the Optimism rollup.

 ```json
 // Smart Contracts